 One of the most gratifying aspects of fraternity/sorority membership is the sense of satisfaction and pride that comes with involvement in philanthropy and community service.
-Belmont fraternity and sorority students raise tens ofthousands of dollars and devote thousands of hours in hands-on service each year to a variety of projects that benefit people on a local and national level.
-Chapters regularly support Nation and Local organizations such as: St. Jude’s Children Research Hospital, Susan G. Komen, CASA, The Children’s Miracle Network, the Blood Water Mission, Habitat for Humanity, and many others.
+Belmont fraternity and sorority students raise tens of thousands of dollars and devote thousands of hours in hands-on service each year to a variety of projects that benefit people on a local and national level.
+Chapters regularly support national and local organizations such as: St. Jude’s Children Research Hospital, Susan G. Komen, CASA, The Children’s Miracle Network, the Blood Water Mission, Habitat for Humanity, and many others.

 Should I be concerned with hazing?

 A common concern with fraternity and sorority affiliation is hazing.
 All the fraternity and sorority governing bodies at Belmont have policies against hazing.
 The University has a strict policy against hazing.
 It is also against the law in Tennessee and 43 other states.
 Hazing is not tolerated at Belmont University.
-If you have specific concerns, questions or comments, please contact the Office of Student Activities.
+If you have specific concerns, questions or comments, please contact SELD.
 Belmont University’s official hazing policy is addressed in the Bruin Guide and in the Student Organization Handbook.

 Do Fraternities and Sororities have houses at Belmont?